 1940s.
 He takes us to one house, where the people know others from

 that particular extended family.
-This gentleman does ask if we know
+This gentleman does ask if

 the Potichny family, because he was taught by a Potichny in Pavlokoma,